 If a healthy adult is stung by a lesser weever fish it is not usually necessary to see medical attention.
 The best course of action is to place the injured body part into very hot water (as hot as the victim can stand without scalding) as the venom is protein based it is destroyed by heat.
 If children, elderly people or those with underlying health issues are stung by a weever fish it is wise to seek immediate medical attention.
 On a busy beach life guards will be trained to deal with weever fish stings, or refer the victim on to more advanced medical care if this is necessary.
 The NHS website has further information on what to do in the event of a weever fish sting – read it here.

 The other species of weever fish found around the UK is the greater weever (Trachinus draco).
-This fish is bigger than the lesser weever, reaching up to two feet in length and can weight up to four pounds, although typically it is half this size.
+This fish is much larger than the lesser weever, weighing up to four pounds, although typically it is half of this weight.
 It has the same venomous dorsal fin spines as its smaller relative.
 It is not as common as the lesser weever and prefers much deeper water of around one hundred metres, meaning it is rarely encountered by anglers or bathers.
 However, there is a British shore caught record for this species: a specimen of 1lb 9oz caught by P. Robinson off the coast of Cornwall in 2014.

 Commercial Value and Origin of Name